enenra/ARMCO-Star-Wars-Project/README.md

 1. Download and install Github Desktop from here: https://desktop.github.com/ (All local Github functionality)
 2. Create a Github account and contact me so I can add you as a collaborator.
 3. Clone the repository to wherever you want: `File --> Clone repository...` and select the corresponding repository.
-4. Run `Link to Mods Folder.bat` in any mod subfolder to link that mod within the Space Engineers \Mods\ -folder.
+4. Run `Link to Mods Folder.bat` in any mod subfolder's Content\-folder to link that mod within the Space Engineers \Mods\ -folder.
 It will now appear as a regular folder within \Mods\ and is seen as that by Space Engineers as well.
 5. If you want to remove a mod link from \Mods\ , run `Remove Link.bat` in the mod's subfolder.
 6. Download and install SEWT: https://github.com/Gwindalmir/SEWorkshopTool/releases (Upload to Workshop)